devisephp/documentation/source/docs/5-templates.md

 ###Including and Extending

 Templates are just files that are either autonomous, extend another file, include other files, or extend and include files.
-This allows you to extend templates that contain things like menus or headers and footers that appear on every page, and when those things need to change, only modify one file to make a site-wide change.
+This allows you to extend templates containing things like menus or headers and footers appearing on every page and when they need to change, only modify one file to make a site-wide change.

-A common pattern that we tend to use is a three tier system.
+A common pattern we tend to use is a three tier system.
 Note that **all of these files are simply blade files regardless of our nomenclature**.
-The are *all* templates.
+They are *all* templates.

-* **Layouts**: These are the top-level files that contain the ```<html>, <head>, <body>``` tags along with the header and footer stuff that appears on every page.
+* **Layouts**: These are the top-level files containing the ```<html>, <head>, <body>``` tags along with the header and footer markup appearing on every page.
-* **Templates**: These are the mid-level files that contain the guts of a page layout.
-Most of this markup
+* **Templates**: These are the mid-level files holding the guts of a page layout.
+Tends to have majority of the markup.
-* **Partials**: Partials the bottom-level of templates that tend to be re-used across several templates.
-They could be user profile cards, message notifications, anything that is used over and over again.
-That way if your message notification format changes - again, you only have to change it in one place.
+* **Partials**: Partials are the bottom-level and can be re-used across several templates.
+We like to think of them as a grouping(s) of elements.
+They could be user profile cards, message notifications, anything used over and over.

 With these three types of templates in mind you will ```@extend()``` and ```@include()``` from the middle-tier template files to build out a template.
-Here is an example of an index that might represent our list of breweries:
+Here is an example of an index which represents our list of breweries:

-**Layout**: /app/views/layouts/master.blade.php
+**Layout**: /resources/views/layouts/application.blade.php

 ```html
 {% verbatim %}